readthedocs/readthedocs.org/README.rst

 .. _Mercurial: http://mercurial.selenic.com/
 .. _the site: http://read-the-docs.readthedocs.org

 The documentation for the site is organized into two different sections below.
-One is for user s of readthedocs.org, that is the first section.
-The next section is for users of the code tha t powers the site.
+One is for users of readthedocs.org, that is the first section.
+The next section is for users of the code that powers the site.
 All of the RTD code is open source, so you can run your own instance.
-Presu mably in an internal install inside your company, or something.
+Presumably in an internal install inside your company, or something.